fetchai/agents-aea/packages/fetchai/skills/simple_service_registration/README.md

 ## Description

-This skill registers and unregisters an agent and service on the soef.
+This skill registers and unregisters an agent and service on the SOEF.

 This skill is used in the "Guide on Writing a Skill" section in the documentation.
-On start, it registers an agent and its service on the soef, and on termination it unregisters the agent and its service from soef.
+On start, it registers an agent and its service on the SOEF, and on termination it unregisters the agent and its service from SOEF.

 ## Behaviours

-* service: registers and unregisters a service on the soef
+* service: registers and unregisters a service on the SOEF

 ## Handlers

-* oef_search: handles oef_search messages if interactions with soef is erratic
+* oef_search: handles oef_search messages if interactions with SOEF is erratic

 ## Links